 You can download the older pathfinder handbook, written for BPSA.

-You can download the pre-released 10 special proficiency badges that are part of the new program here.
+You can download the pre-released first 3 chapters of the new handbook with all 101 special proficiency badges here.

 There are additional leader resources available on the Guides4Guides pathfinder resource page.